verbb/knock-knock/README.md

 ## Configuration options

 - `enabled` - Whether password protection should be enabled.
 Useful in multi-environment scenarios.
+- `enableCpProtection` - Whether password protection for the control panel should be enabled.
+By default, only the front-end is protected.
 - `password` - The password users will need to enter to access the site.
 - `loginPath` - The path to be used when to challenge is shown to the user.
 - `template` - Provide a path to a custom template to be shown instead of the default one.